-- Future Funding for Local Government there remains a high degree of uncertainty around future levels of funding for local government.
+• Future Funding for Local Government - there remains a high degree of uncertainty around future levels of funding for local government.
 The Council forecasts its financial standing through its Medium Term Financial Plan and set out proposals to manage its future financial position within its Medium Term Financial Strategy.
-The Council is of the view that the level of uncertainty is not yet significant enough in terms of impact to warrant an impairment of assets due to the need to close facilities and reduce levels of service provision. - Group Accounting The Council has a management agreement with Gravesham Community Leisure Limited (GCLL), an Independent Prudential Society that operates the leisure centres owned by the Authority.
+The Council is of the view that the level of uncertainty is not yet significant enough in terms of impact to warrant an impairment of assets due to the need to close facilities and reduce levels of service provision.

+• Group Accounting - The Council has a management agreement with Gravesham Community Leisure Limited (GCLL), an Independent Prudential Society that operates the leisure centres owned by the Authority.
 Whilst the Council has an interest in GCLL and the entity is delivering a service of its own, it does not have exposure to the risk of a potential loss.
 Within the contractual agreement between the Council and GCLL, there are clauses relating to "profit sharing" which do not accrue any liability on the Council if operating income achieved is below the set targets.
 The contract also specifically indemnifies the Council against any losses in the event of the termination of the agreement and the winding up of the GCLL.
-It is therefore assessed that there is no group relationship. - The Council has an interest in Rosherville Limited and its subsidiary companies which are 100% owned by the Council.
+It is therefore assessed that there is no group relationship.

+The Council has an interest in Rosherville Limited and its subsidiary companies which are 100% owned by the Council.
 Accounting Policies for the preparation of Group Accounts are set out at 14.34.
+For the purposes of group accounting, these have been consolidated into an overall Rosherville Group position.

+The Council also has a 50% interest in the Gravesham Community Investment Partnership (GCIP), a joint venture LLP equally owned by the Council and The Hill Group.
+The first years' accounts for GCIP for 2023/24 can be found on the Companies House website..
+The council has chosen not to consolidate the 2023/24 financial statements of GCIP within its Group position for the year due to the immateriality of financial activity undertaken by GCIP in the year.

-For the purposes of group accounting, these have been consolidated into an overall Rosherville Group position. - Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on critical judgements and assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
+- Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on critical judgements and assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
 The current economic climate makes it uncertain that the Council will be able to sustain its current spending on repairs and maintenance bringing into doubt the useful lives assigned to assets.
 If the useful life of assets is reduced, depreciation increases and the carrying amount of the asset falls.
 Similarly, if funding levels were reduced leading to service delivery reductions or the closure of facilities, this could result in the impairment of assets due to obsolescence.
-However, the Authority has determined that the level of uncertainty at this time is not sufficient to indicate this course of action.

-• St Georges Shopping Centre - Following external audit challenge during 2020 after the preparation of 2019/20 draft accounts, the Council sought external advice on the appropriate accounting treatment of the transaction and determined that the transaction between the Council and Aviva Investors is that of a loan arrangement rather than a finance lease.
-The Council's judgement is that only those direct entries which flow through its records and are explicitly inside its accounting boundary are reflected within the financial statements.
+The Authority has determined that the level of uncertainty at this time is not sufficient to indicate this course of action. - St Georges Shopping Centre Following external audit challenge and further external advice on the appropriate accounting treatment, it was determined that the transaction between the Council and Aviva Investors is that of a loan arrangement rather than a finance lease.
+The transaction was terminated in October 2023.
+The Council's judgement is that during the period that the transaction was in place, only those direct entries which flow through its records and are explicitly inside its accounting boundary are reflected within the financial statements.

-Assumptions made about the Future and Other Major Sources of Estimation Uncertainty ltem Uncertainties Effect if Actual Result Differs from Assumptions Property Valuations Revaluations of property, plant and equipment, investment property and surplus assets are estimations of asset values using comparable recent market transactions, depreciated replacement costs, indices, and data from third parties such as Land Registry and Valuation Office Agency.
-PPE carrying value as at 31 March 2023 is £504.34m, and Investment Property is £40.28m.
-A 1% movement in the valuation of PPE and IP would therefore change the balance sheet carrying value by £5.45m.
-The valuation of the Council's social housing stock has been based on the most up to date Land Registry house prices indices information at the date of the valuation.
-Given the small number of sales of valuations available each year for most of the beacons it is considered that using the Land Registry indices information provides a better overall indication of the overall change in value of the Council's Housing Stock.
-Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgments relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
-A firm of actuaries is engaged to provide the Authority with expert advice about the assumptions to be applied.
-A 1.0% decrease in the discount rate would result in an increase in the present value of total obligation of £24.97m, to £170.94m A 1-year reduction in life expectancy assumptions would result in a £5.72m decrease in the pension liability, to £140.25m.
+Assumptions made about the Future and Other Major Sources of Estimation Uncertainty